bennyistanto/script/bias-correction/readme.md

 `/output/{method}/corrected` - location for corrected precipitation output</br>
 `/output/{method}/factors` - location for corrected multiplying factors output</br>
 `/output/{method}/metrics` - location for corrected statistical metrics output</br>

+WORKING IN PROGRESS

+Some script have not been tested, also need some adjustment and improvement.